MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-app.md

 4. Choose the solution that contains the model-driven app where editing is required.
 5. On the left navigation pane select **Apps**, select a model-driven app, and then on the toolbar select **Edit**.
 6. As with creating an app editing experience will center around creating a strong [site map](model-driven-app-glossary.md#site-map)
-7. In the app designer add or edit components to the app, as required.
+7. In the app designer, add or edit components to the app, as required.
 More information: [Add or edit app components](add-edit-app-components.md)

 ## Next steps